Master of Psychology (Clinical)

 Learning Outcomes:

-- Safely conduct and communicate results of psychological assessments appropriate to stage of development, including administering, scoring and interpreting standardised psychological tests
+- Safely conduct and communicate results of psychological assessments that are culturally responsive, including administering, scoring and interpreting standardised psychological tests.

 Level: 500 level core